guildai/guild.ai/pages/start/index.md

 [runs](term:run), for a sample training script.

 !!! highlight
-    - Track experiments without complicated setup or code change
+    - Track experiments without excessive setup or code change
-    - Record results for comparison to make informed decisions and improve your models faster
+    - Automatically capture result
-    - Maintain a record of results as needed for reproducibility, audit, and compliance
+    - Maintain a record of results as needed for ongoing model improvement, reproducibility, audit, and compliance

 In the next section, you use Guild's built-in hyperparamter tuning features to find values for `x` that minimize `loss` for `train.py`.